Double Chocolate Zucchini Muffins

 Instructions

-- Carefully fold the wet ingredients into the dry, taking care not to overmix.
+- Carefully fold the wet ingredients into the dry ingredients, taking care not to overmix.
+The batter will be thick.
+Fold in the shredded zucchini.
+It will look like a LOT of zucchini, that’s okay!

-- Bake the muffins for 5 minutes at 425ยฐF.
-Then, keeping the muffins in the oven, lower the temperature to 350ยฐF and continue to bake for an additional 14-15 minutes or until a toothpick inserted in the center comes out clean.
+- Bake the muffins for 5 minutes at 425°F. Then, keeping the muffins in the oven, lower the temperature to 350°F and continue to bake for an additional 14-15 minutes or until a toothpick inserted in the center comes out clean.

 Notes